serendipity-zk/starter-hugo-academic/content/publication/Atom/index.md

 ---
-title: 'NanoFlow: Towards Optimal Large Language Model Serving Throughput'
+title: 'Atom: Low-bit Quantization for Efficient and Accurate LLM Serving'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Yilong Zhao
+  - Chien-Yu Lin
   - Kan Zhu
-  - Yilong Zhao
-  - Liangyu Zhao
-  - Gefei Zuo
-  - Yile Gu
-  - Dedong Xie
-  - Yufei Gao
-  - Qinyu Xu
-  - Tian Tang
   - Zihao Ye
-  - Keisuke Kamahori
+  - Lequn Chen
-  - Chien-Yu Lin
+  - Size Zheng
-  - Stephanie Wang
+  - Luis Ceze
   - Arvind Krishnamurthy
+  - Tianqi Chen
   - Baris Kasikci

 bold_author: "Kan Zhu"